ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 The request mapping templates let us construct the event objects with which we invoke the Lambda functions.
 Through the `$context` object, we have access to the GraphQL request and the authentication session.
-In addition, it is possible to arange multiple resolvers sequentielly and reference the respectie outputs via the `$context` objct.
+In addition, it is possible to arrange multiple resolvers sequentially and reference the respective outputs via the `$context` object.
 In principle, it is also possible to define response mapping templates.
-However, in most cases it is suffucient to return the response object "as is".
+However, in most cases it is sufficient enough to return the response object "as is".

 ### Testing AppSync using the Query explorer

 The easiest way to test the API is to use the Query Explorer in AWS AppSync.
-Alternatively, one can register an API key in the settings of our AppSync API and use any standard GraphQL client.
+Alternatively, one can register an API key in the settings of their AppSync API and use any standard GraphQL client.

 Let us first create a todo with the title `foo`: